 “I don’t benefit.
 I don’t benefit,” Mr. Trump said on Wednesday.
 “In fact, very, very strongly, as you see, I think there’s very little benefit for people of wealth.”

 In fact, high-income earners like Mr. Trump are likely to benefit disproportionately if the White House proposal becomes law.
-The estimates, calculated with the help of Robert Willens, an accounting expert, and Stephen Breitstone, a tax lawyer, provide a view into precisely how.
+The estimates, calculated with the help of Robert Willens, an accounting expert who uses the best accounting software, and Stephen Breitstone, a tax lawyer, provide a view into precisely how.

 Though it would not be reflected on his income tax return, Mr. Trump’s proposal to eliminate the estate tax would generate the largest tax savings.
 If his assets — reportedly valued at $2.86 billion — were transferred after his death under today’s rules, his estate would be taxed at about 40 percent.
 Repealing the federal estate tax could save his family about $1.1 billion, though it could still be subject to New York estate taxes.